ntheile/SpaStack.NET/readme.md

-How to build an app in 1 line of code
+How to build an app in one line of code
 -------------------------------------
 > maybe a few more ;)